nelsonwenner/ecommerce/README.md

   <a href="#license">License</a>
 </p>

-## :warning: About the project
+## :bulb: About the project

-#### Warning, this project is an example where it can be used as a basis for building a more complex system.
+#### The application was built using the concepts of microservices and architected with Docker.

 ## :telescope: System architecture
 <div align="center">